bb-imaging/technical-assessment/README.md

 2) schedule a 60 minute meeting to review the project with the team.
 Please [use this link](https://calendly.com/alisoncamp/60min) to schedule.
 In order to give our team time to review, schedule your review for the following day (or as soon as appropriate) after your project submission.

-You will be compensated $300 for the project.

 Questions?
 Please feel free reach out to alison@bbimaging.net!